Overv/VulkanTutorial/04_Vertex_buffers/03_Index_buffer.md

 ```

 A call to this function is very similar to `vkCmdDraw`.
 The first two parameters
-specify the number of indices and the number of vertices.
-The number of indices
+specify the number of indices and the number of instances.
+We're not using
+instancing, so just specify `1` instance.
+The number of indices represents the
-represents the number of vertices that will be passed to the vertex buffer.
-The
+number of vertices that will be passed to the vertex buffer.
+The next parameter
-next parameter specifies an offset into the index buffer, using a value of `1`
+specifies an offset into the index buffer, using a value of `1` would cause the
-would cause the graphics card to start reading at the second index.
-The second
+graphics card to start reading at the second index.
+The second to last parameter
-to last parameter specifies an offset to add to the indices in the index buffer.
+specifies an offset to add to the indices in the index buffer.
+The final
-The final parameter specifies an offset for instancing, which we're not using.
+parameter specifies an offset for instancing, which we're not using.

 Now run your program and you should see the following: